takelley1/linux-notes/databases.md

 # In the absence of preceding "host" lines, these two lines will
 # reject all connections from 192.168.54.1 (since that entry will be
 # matched first), but allow Kerberos 5 connections from anywhere else
 # on the Internet.
-The zero mask causes no bits of the host IP<br>
+The zero mask causes no bits of the host IP
 # address to be considered, so it matches any host.
 #
 # TYPE  DATABASE        USER            ADDRESS                 METHOD